ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

+With the `-l` option the `d` on the left tells you that the item in the directory contains another directory.
+A hyphen `-` tells you that the item is a file.

-You can combine parameters, so `ls -la` will list all the information about all the contents of the current directory, including hidden dot `.` files and invisible directories like the `Library`.
+You can combine options, so `ls -la` will list all the information about all the contents of the current directory, including hidden dot `.` files and invisible directories like the `Library`.

 ```
 {your computer name}:~ {your user name}$ ls -l